Skip to main content

 *$7000 Signing Bonus & Relocation Assistance Available*

-These positions are considered safety sensitive, all successful candidates will be subject to a pre-employment drug test.
+This role is considered safety sensitive, all successful candidates will be subject to a pre-employment drug test.

 At Western Forest Products, we believe our most significant asset is our people.
 Investing in our people brings value and success to our business, ensuring a safe, engaged, productive and continuously improving workplace.
 We offer challenging opportunities working alongside the best in the industry to meet your career and professional development goals while providing competitive total rewards and recognition.